ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Experiments

 \subsubsection{In-distribution evaluation}

 To start with, we sample both 1K data from the remaining of Alpaca and AdvBench (training data are excluded) to construct a test set to determine whether ReGA can distinguish them.
 We refer to this dataset as the test contrastive dataset $D_T$ in the following.
 After the training stages of ReGA (phases I and II), we use ReGA to rate the safety scores on inputs from this test set, and plot the score distributions in Figure~\ref{fig:id}.
 For each model, we plot the distributions of safety scores for harmful inputs (marked as yellow) and safe inputs (marked as blue) from both prompt and conversation data.
 As clearly indicated by the histograms, the distribution between safe and harmful inputs is clearly distinguished, while the scores for a few inputs overlap, resulting in a safety-utility trade-off.
 To handle this trade-off, we have suggested two default thresholds in Section~\ref{sec:safeguard}.
 Under these implementations, the overall accuracy on the test set $D_T$ is presented in Table~\ref{tab:id}.
 For most of the LLMs, the accuracy for both thresholds is higher than 90\%, except for koala, where the accuracy with \mnf merely reaches 61\%.

 As for the AUROC, ReGA achieves 0.975 for prompt-level detection and 0.985 for conversation-level detection, demonstrating satisfactory precision in predicting unseen inputs.
 Besides, the accuracies and AUROC from the conversation-level detection are generally higher than the prompt-level, showing the advantage of second-time validation, yet at the (negligible) additional computational cost.

-Regarding the consistently weaker results on the koala model, we assume the reason is that the concept modeling capacity in the hidden states of the koala is not as good as that of others.
-Specifically, according to the Harmbench~\cite{mazeika2024harmbench}, the safety of koala is not worse than all models, but its reasoning ability is weak according to the Chatbot Arena Leaderboard~\cite{zheng2023judging}.
+Regarding the consistently weaker results on the Koala model, we assume the reason is that the concept modeling capacity in the hidden states of Koala is not as good as that of the other models.
+Specifically, according to the Harmbench~\cite{mazeika2024harmbench}, the safety alignment of Koala is not the weakest among the evaluated models, but its reasoning ability is weak according to the Chatbot Arena Leaderboard~\cite{zheng2023judging}.
 Thus, we attribute this weakness to the internal capacity of the LLM in extracting feature concepts like safety, rather than its inherent safety.

 \answer{\textbf{Answer to RQ 1.1:} ReGA can effectively distinguish unseen harmful and safe inputs through safety scores.}